 One of the best ways to achieve the above, is by bring everything together and creating a conversion funnel.

-Having a conversion funnel is helpful, because it directs your marketing efforts.
+Having a conversion funnel is helpful, because it directs your inbound marketing efforts.
 It gives you a bird’s eye view of how your marketing machine is going to work.

 It’s very easy to complicate conversion funnels.